 Depictions of Buddha at Shanti Stupa

 We waited for the dusk to arrive hoping the tourists would clear by then.
 Far away we could see the sun set over the lovely city of Leh.
+Mountains are the crowning glory of the region, as they stand tall, overpowering, and majestic in myriad colors.

-The Shanti Stupa features the photograph of the current Dalai Lama with the relics of the Buddha at its base.
+The Shanti Stupa features a photograph of the current Dalai Lama with the relics of the Buddha at its base.
 The Stupa is built as a two-level structure.
 The first level features the central relief of Dharmachakra with deer on each side.

 As we move up the stairs we face the central structure that features an image of Lord Buddha in golden color sitting on a platform turning the Dharmchakra wheel.

-On the same level, as you walk around the circular path, we can find three other images depicting the birth of Buddha, defeating of devils in meditation and death of Buddha along with many small images of meditating Buddha, embossed in vibrant colors.
+On the same level, as you walk around the circular path, we can find three other images depicting the birth of Buddha, the defeating of devils in meditation and the death of Buddha along with many small images of meditating Buddha, embossed in vibrant colors.

 Both levels feature a series of smaller meditating Buddha reliefs along the walls of the central structure.